Ngolo Diarra

-Ngolo Diarra was the king of the Bambara Empire from 1766 to 1795.
+Ngolo Diarra was faama of the Bambara Empire from 1766 to 1790.

+As a young man his village, Niola, gave Ngolo to the state as disongo annual tribute and became a ton djon or slave warrior in the service of Bitòn Coulibaly.
+After his rise to power, Ngolo returned to his native village and destroyed it as revenge.

-Following the 1755 death of empire founder Bitòn Coulibaly, his descendants (the Bitonsi) proved unable to maintain control, the kingdom fell briefly into chaos.
-Ngolo Diarra, a freed slave, seized the throne in 1766 and soon restored order.
+Following the 1755 death of empire founder Bitòn Coulibaly, his descendants (the Bitonsi) proved unable to maintain control, and the kingdom fell into chaos.
+Ngolo Diarra, by now a leader of the ton djon, seized the throne in 1766 and soon restored order.
+He defeated the Macina Empire and re-established firm control over Djenne and Timbuktu.
+His reign is remembered in oral histories as a time of great economic prosperity.

 Mungo Park, passing through the Bambara capital of Ségou two years after Diarra's 1795 death, recorded a testament to the Empire's prosperity under his reign: